arturobp3/Keyboard_Driver/README.md

   </div>
 </p>

-# When you don't want to test this driver anymore:
+# When you don't want to test this driver any more:

 <b>Remove "chardev_leds.ko" from the Kernel</b>
 ```